harshbadhann2/COGNITIVE-COMPUTING/README.md

 - **Assignment 1:**
 - **Assignment 2:**
 - **Assignment 3:**
-  Includes questions realted to pandas in python
+  Includes questions realted to Pandas Library in Python
+   - **Assignment 4:**
+     Includes questions related to NumPy Library in Python